IBM/aspera-cli/README.md

 ### Execution

-The tool intentionally supports only a **one shot** mode (no infinite loop) in order to avoid having a hanging process or using too many resources (calling REST api too quickly during the scan or event method).
+`ascli` intentionally supports only a **one shot** mode (no infinite loop) in order to avoid having a hanging process or using too many resources (calling REST api too quickly during the scan or event method).
 It needs to be run on a regular basis to create or update preview files.
 For that use your best reliable scheduler, see [Scheduler](#scheduler).